rancher/rke2-docs/docs/advanced.md

 ## Deploy NVIDIA operator

-The [NVIDIA operator](https://github.com/NVIDIA/gpu-operator) allows administrators of Kubernetes clusters to manage GPUs just like CPUs.
+The [NVIDIA operator](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/index.html) allows administrators of Kubernetes clusters to manage GPUs just like CPUs.
 It includes everything needed for pods to be able to operate GPUs.

 ### Host OS requirements ###

-To expose the GPU to the pod correctly, the nvidia kernel drivers and the `libnvidia-ml` library must be correctly installed in the host OS.
-The installation of the drivers and library is out of the scope of this document and we recommend to use the official documentation of each distribution.
-The NVIDIA operator can automatically install the kernel drivers but this is limited to specific OS distributions and versions.
-Therefore, we recommend installing the driver before deploying the NVIDIA operator.
+To expose the GPU to the pod correctly, the NVIDIA kernel drivers and the `libnvidia-ml` library must be correctly installed in the host OS.
+The NVIDIA Operator can automatically install drivers and libraries on some operating systems; check the NVIDIA documentation for information on [supported operating system releases](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html#supported-operating-systems-and-kubernetes-platforms).
+Installation of the NVIDIA components on your host OS is out of the scope of this document; reference the NVIDIA documentation for instructions.

 The following three commands should return a correct output if the kernel driver was correctly installed: